yusifsalam/pathfinder_tira/Documentation/Specification.md

 ## Data structures and algorithms

-The exact algorithms used in comparisons are subject to change but tentatively they are BFS/DFS, Dijkstra and A-star.
+The algorithms used in comparisons are A-star and JPS.
+Dijkstra algorithm can also be added later, since it's very close to A-star.

 Data structures to be implemented are priority queue, stack and different array operations.
 These data structures are known requirements for solving graph/node problems.
 Because the course does not allow for the use of ready-made data structures, they will have to be implemented from scratch.